ptpuyen1511/my_notes/README.md

 ## TL;DR

-This repo is used to store my notes which are taken while reading, learning and researching.
+This repo is used to store my notes which are taken while reading, learning, and researching.

-Beside notes in `Code` tab, I have some notes in the `Issue` tab (they are quick notes).
+In addition to the notes in `Code` tab, I have some notes in the `Issue` tab (they are quick notes).

 ## List Notes in `Code` tab